Skip to Content

 Located about 35 minutes west of Austin, this small country town is known as the “Wedding Capital of Texas.”

-If you aren’t in the market to get married, don’t worry, Dripping Springs still has plenty to offer.
+If you aren’t in the market for a wedding, don’t worry—Dripping Springs still has plenty to offer.

 You can visit Hamilton Pool Preserve, browse the shops, art galleries, and historic buildings in the town center on Mercer Street, and even visit the real dripping springs, the town’s namesake.

-Of course, a visit to Dripping Springs would not be complete without taking a tour of some of the fabulous vineyards, distilleries, and olive orchards that call Dripping Springs home.
+Of course, a visit to Dripping Springs would not be complete without taking a tour of some fabulous vineyards, distilleries, and olive orchards that call Dripping Springs home.

 horizon view in Terlingua Texas

-Most people come to Terlingua to explore the abandoned building and homes that were once occupied in Terlingua but now aren’t.
+Most people visit Terlingua to explore the abandoned buildings and homes once occupied there.

-For you see, at one time, Terlingua was actually considered a Texas ghost town.
+For you see, at one time, Terlingua was considered a Texas ghost town.

 It wasn’t until tourists “rediscovered” Big Bend that Terlingua started to experience a resurgence.
-Don’t get me wrong though, there still isn’t much to this small town.
+Don’t get me wrong; there still isn’t much to this wild west-feeling small town.

 Lake Granbury

-Granbury used to be a quiet lakeside community, but it has experienced a lot of growth in the past few years.
+Granbury was a quiet lakeside community, but it has experienced much growth in the past few years.

 Granbury is also home to the historic Granbury Opera House and the live music venue, Granbury Live.